Phones · Resale guide

 Warranty Status Timeline

-For a product this old, third-party insurance from providers like Flipkart Protect or Bajaj Allianz is generally not worth the premium.
-The cost of the insurance often outweighs the potential payout for repairs, which might be close to the speaker’s resale value anyway.
-Self-insuring by setting aside a small amount for potential repairs is usually a better strategy.
+For a speaker of this age and value, third-party insurance from providers like Flipkart or Amazon is generally not worth the premium.
+The cost of the insurance often outweighs the potential repair or replacement value.

 Pre-Purchase Inspection Checklist